+Summary for Q7:

+12 companies have responded.
+7 companies prefer not to depict this in the stage 2 even though few of those companies do mention it is already supported.
+Only one company mentions it should be depicted.
+Two companies do not have any clear preference.
+Based upon majority view, it is proposed that

+It is not necessary to capture explicitly in stage 2 that UE can include in the LCS Event Report an embedded LPP Request Assistance Data message with IE NR-Multi-RTT-RequestAssistanceData and nr-AdType set to 'ul-srs' to request an UL-SRS for Multi-RTT positioning.

 3.1.3.5 LPP PDU and LCS Message Transfer

 [12] further proposed; that the the LPP PDU and LCS message transfer procedures with SDT in RRC_INACTIVE state are used as baseline.
 Since Stage 2 does currently not support LPP PDU and LCS message transfer in RRC_INACTIVE state, the procedures should be captured in Stage 2 TS 38.305.